 Growing up in Shillong, do you think your roots have influenced your art in some way?

 My interest in writing came from the desire to create something that I could never find in English school textbooks.
 I was stunned when I came across the very honest work of Kamala Das.
-The nonchalance and strong disregard for people’s opinions that shone bright in her poetry left me wanting to write something of the same tone.
+The nonchalance and strong disregard for people’s opinions that shone brightly in her poetry left me wanting to write something of the same tone.
 So I did.

 My roots strongly fuel my work in many ways.
 I love my culture and tradition as much as I respect and admire other cultures.
 One aspect of my culture that I often incorporate in my work is language.